 You will also need regular, reliable access to Canvas.
+This is where the other readings will be posted.

 For more info about Canvas, see p.
 5 of this syllabus.
 For more info on texts, see p.
 5 of this syllabus.